IMPORTANT UPDATES

 • William T. Mahle, MD, Chief of Cardiology and Co-Chief of the Children’s Heart Center

-• Holly Bauser-Heaton, MD, PhD
+• Holly Bauser-Heaton, MD, PhD, Associate Director of Research

 • Erin Buckley, PhD